-But you don’t need to ban barbecues.
-Simply follow some basic safety advice on how to organise and supervise your events.
+But you don’t need to ban barbecue.
+Simply follow some basic safety advice on how to organise and supervise your events and garden routines.

 Tips for barbecue safety

 - Place your barbecue on level ground where it will not tip over

 - Keep barbecues away from objects such as your house, shed, garage, fences, gates and garden furniture

 - Keep barbecues away from overhanging trees, shrubs and grasses